Amazon May Give Developers Your Private Alexa Transcripts

 I'm typing this on a laptop with a microphone and internet access.
 I also have a phone by my desk with a microphone and internet access.
 My TV, with a microphone and internet access, is downstairs.
 I guess there's also my wife's tablet, with a microphone and internet access, downstairs.
 Does an XBox One have a mic in it?

 Give over it bub.
 We're in the 21st century, there's stuff with microphones has internet access.
 In another decade or two the list will probably be ten times as long.
-Throwing our ele
+Throwing our electronics in the fire is a futile Luddite approach to the issue of potential police over-surveillance.

+Software can be added to show or block mic or cam access.

+That returns total control back to the user who owns the hardware.

 Yes, and?
 (Score:2)